go-webauthn/webauthn/README.md

 // Your initialization function func main() {
     web, err = webauthn.New(&webauthn.Config{
-        RPDisplayName: "Duo Labs", // Display Name for your site
+        RPDisplayName: "Go Webauthn", // Display Name for your site
-        RPID: "duo.com", // Generally the FQDN for your site
+        RPID: "go-webauthn.local", // Generally the FQDN for your site
-        RPOrigin: "https://login.duo.com", // The origin URL for WebAuthn requests
+        RPOrigin: "https://login.go-webauthn.local", // The origin URL for WebAuthn requests
-        RPIcon: "https://duo.com/logo.png", // Optional icon URL for your site })
+        RPIcon: "https://go-webauthn.local/logo.png", // Optional icon URL for your site })
     if err != nil {
         fmt.Println(err)